Docs

 You packages will be automatically installed once you commit your changes.

-To show packages in the Asset List, Code, and Data Lineage use CMD + K > Install package dependencies (if you haven't installed any package dependencies yet) or Refresh package dependencies (if you have installed new packages and want to refresh the packages displayed in the UI).
+To display packages in the Asset List, Code, and Data Lineage, use CMD / CTRL + K and choose Install package dependencies (if you haven't installed any package dependencies yet) or Refresh package dependencies (if you've installed new packages and want to update the packages displayed in the UI).

 Use the package